ZhengyeHan/ZhengyeHan.github.io/_pages/about.md

 </div>

 # Miscellaneous
-* Public Speaking: Member of the School Hosting Team.
+* Public Speaking: NYU PhD live! top 8 PhD speaker, member of the School Hosting Team in BJTU.
 * Hip-hop Dance: Champion of the Small Group Category in the Capital Colleges Dance Competition, Beijing.
 * Writing: Passionate about literature, I served as the Deputy Director of the Original Editorial Department for the school's official WeChat account, contributing to creative content and original articles.